blefebvre/implementationdetails.dev/_posts/2019-01-31-dealing-with-monetary-values-react-native.markdown

 };
 {% endhighlight %}

 This helper leans on the `Number.toLocaleString()` method to do the grunt work by passing the provided `currency` and `locale` strings to it.
-Since we are only rendering this value out (and not performing any mathematical operations on it), we call Big's `toFixed(2)` to round the number to 2 decimal places and return a string.
+Since I am only rendering this value out (and not performing any mathematical operations on it), I call Big's `toFixed(2)` to round the number to 2 decimal places, and return a string.

 The result, as seen by a person with a device set to an American locale rendering a Canadian dollar figure: